Sudden Cardiac Death in the Young | Ten Points to Remember

 - Postmortem computed tomography scanning and CMR imaging may be useful if an autopsy is not possible due to religious, logistic, personal, or cultural reasons.

 - Survivors of family members who were victims of SCD suffer significant psychological issues even years after the death.
 Counseling by a psychologist, either within the multidisciplinary specialized clinic team or outside of it, should be strongly considered.

-Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Lipid Metabolism, Magnetic Resonance Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Lipid Metabolism, Magnetic Resonance Imaging

 Keywords: Arrhythmogenic Right Ventricular Dysplasia, Autopsy, Brugada Syndrome, Cardiomyopathy, Hypertrophic, Cause of Death, Coronary Artery Disease, Counseling, Death, Sudden, Cardiac, Electrocardiography, Genetic Testing, Magnetic Resonance Imaging, Mutation, Myocarditis, Physical Examination, Ryanodine Receptor Calcium Release Channel, Sequence Analysis, DNA, Survivors, Tachycardia, Ventricular, Tomography, Ventricular Fibrillation